The Complete Beginners Guide to Tretinoin

 Gentle Cleanser

-A gentle, non-foaming cleanser that won’t strip and dry out your skin is incredibly important when starting your tretinoin journey.
+A gentle, non-foaming cleanser that won’t strip and dry out your skin is important when starting your tretinoin journey.

 Nourishing Serum